Mr. Majestyk: Home media

+Legacy

+The film has become a cult film following its reference in the Quentin Tarantino-penned 1993 Tony Scott romantic crime film True Romance.

 Reception

 Critical response

 The movie was popular with Bronson action film enthusiasts.
 Howard Thompson of The New York Times said, "Except for some dutiful splattering of gore, it ticks along rather steadily, under Richard Fleischer's unruffled direction.
 There is a take-it-or-leave-it air that snugly suits the star's performance, or vice versa."
 The scene in which Nancy Chavez (Linda Cristal) and Majestyk drive away in a pickup truck with Frank Renda (Al Lettieri)'s men in hot pursuit became one of the most famous chase sequences of the period, following the recent trend of those in Bullitt (1968) and The French Connection (1971).

 On Rotten Tomatoes, the film holds an 84% rating based on 19 reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 55 out of 100, based on 8 critics, indicating "mixed or average reviews".